 The fourth TV series with mostly Asian-American stars was the short-lived Gung Ho, adapted from the Ron Howard film of the same name that opened earlier in the year (1986).
 In addition to Heidi Lawson, Scott Bakula, and Stephen Lee; the nine-episode series co-starred Gedde Watanabe, Patti Yasutake, Rodney Kageyama, Sab Shimono, and Scott Atari.

-Ohara, the fifth American show with an Asian lead again starred Pat Morita, this time as Lt.
+Ohara, was the second Asian-American television show to star Pat Morita, this time as Lt.
 Ohara.
 It ran for 30 episodes from 17 January, 1987 till 7 May, 1988.
 Of course Ohara used martial arts and spoke in fortune cookie/Charlie Chan-esque epigrams.

 Vanishing Son was the first Asian-American show made for syndication.
 It ran from 16 January, following the airing of four Vanishing Son TV movies in 1994.
 Hunky star Russell Wong played a foreigner – in this case a fugitive Chinese musician named Jian-Wa Chang.
 It was cancelled after thirteen episodes.